 Activated Charcoal – activated charcoal is extremely useful in the event of a sudden onset of food poisoning, intestinal illness, vomiting, diarrhea, ingestion of toxins, etc. An essential for snake bites or spider bites while on your way to emergency care.

 Bandages, gauze, tape, and a hot/cold pack– of course!
 Just in case you need it.
 In a pinch, any clean piece of cloth such as a torn t-shirt can be wrapped around a bleeding wound but make sure it is clean.
 You can buy a hot/cold pack that snaps into action.

 Disinfectant – it is important to have sanitizer on hand especially when soap and water are not available.
 Click here to learn how to make an all-natural hand sanitizer gel and sanitizing spray that can be used on clothes and surfaces.

 Staying Hydrated – I like to keep a few packets of Emergen-C in my kit as well.
 They easily mix into water and help rehydrate in times of minor dehydration also giving you a boost of energy.

 I hope these items I’ve mentioned give you ideas on what you may want in your own survival kit.
 To put it all together, find a nice cosmetic bag – or – use a fishing tackle box!
 Craft storage boxes or tackle boxes have lots of compartments to sort everything out.
 Just make sure it is something easy to pack into a bag or keep in the car for easy access.

-Click to download an Inventory Checklist that you can keep in your all-natural survival kit.
+Click here to download a Survival Kit Inventory Checklist that you can keep in your all-natural survival kit.